 Epitrix cucumeris, ‘Potato flea beetle’

 The potato flea beetle is a very tiny beetle, shiny black in coloration.
-It prefers Solanaceae plants such as potatoes and tomatoes, and is generally found east of the Rocky Mountains in the United States.
+Potato flea beetles prefer Solanaceae plants such as potatoes and tomatoes, and are generally found east of the Rocky Mountains in the United States.

 Epitrix hirtipennis, ‘Tobacco flea beetle’